polluks2/rfetch/README.md

   <img src="https://img.shields.io/crates/v/rfetch?style=flat-square" alt="Crates.io version"/>
 </a>

-A Fetch program in Rust with no dependancies
+A Fetch program in Rust with no dependencies

 ```
 -A, --all	View all